'Every second counts': Global reactions to UN climate report

 Here are some of the comments following the release of the report.

 “Today’s IPCC report is an atlas of human suffering and a damning indictment of failed climate leadership.
-With fact upon fact, this report reveals how people and the planet are getting clobbered by climate change.
+With fact upon fact, this report reveals how people and the planet are getting clobbered by climate change (...)
 Unchecked carbon pollution is forcing the world’s most vulnerable on a frog march to destruction – now.
 The facts are undeniable.
 This abdication of leadership is criminal.
-The world’s biggest polluters are guilty of arson of our only home. — Antonio Guterres, U.N.
+The world’s biggest polluters are guilty of arson of our only home.” — Antonio Guterres, U.N.
 Secretary-General.

 “This IPCC report is a fire alarm for the planet.
 We all know we are in a climate crisis, but this is a wake-up call that we’re facing an adaptation crisis too. ...
 The rich, polluting, global north has changed the planet through fossil fuel burning and is now refusing to help those suffering the effects.” — Mohamed Adow, director of climate think tank Power Shift Africa.